 Ruby Versions

 Mastodon will have a file called .ruby-version in the source code that is the expected target version for that release.
-For example, this file has 3.0.6 for the Mastodon 4.1.x branch.
+For example, this file has 3.3.5 for the Mastodon 4.3 branch.

 It is best practice to run the specific target version in this file.
-Administrators who require a different version will need to manually change the contents of .ruby-version to match.

 It is not best practice to use the version of Ruby that is available in your OS platform repositories.
 You should use a tool like rbenv or rvm to install and manage the target Ruby version.
 The Mastodon instructions for installing from source use rbenv.